Cozy Peach Kitchen

 • Wait before slicing: Let the lasagna cool at least 10 minutes before serving.
 This helps the pieces stay together while slicing and lasagna is very hot when it comes out of the oven.

 • Homemade vegan pesto can be used instead of storebought.
 My go-to recipe for vegan pesto is made by blending together 2 cups basil, 2 cups spinach, ¼ cup olive oil, juice from one lemon, 2 tablespoons nutritional yeast, 3 cloves garlic, ½ teaspoon salt.
 You can omit spinach and use 4 cups basil if desired.
-My avocado pesto and pine-nut-free pesto also go so well in this lasagna.
+The pesto used in my avocado pesto pasta and my pine-nut-free pesto also go so well in this lasagna.

 • Lasagna size: I cooked this lasagna in an 8x11 glass baking dish.
 It should also work in a 9x9 or similarly sized dish.
 It's okay if the lasagna noodles overlap a little, but try to avoid too much overlap or too much space between noodles.